salma2vec/DSA-Learning-Series/CONTRIBUTING.md

-- UPDATE CONTRIBUTING.MD WITH YOUR GITHUB HANDLE AND NAME.

-->> My *colleagues* can star, fork or clone your the repo and add any type of Data Structures or Algorithm codes and can raise PRs. :sparkle:
+->> My **colleagues** can star, fork or clone the repo and add any type of Data Structures or Algorithm codes and can raise PRs.

 ->> Use this repo for getting started with contributing to open source!